 '''

-problem.removecbdestroymt (f_destroymt, object)
+problem.removecbdestroymt(callback, data)

 '''

-f_destroymt The callback function to remove.
-If None then all thread destruction callback functions added with the given user-defined object value will be removed.

-object The object value that the callback was added with.
-If None, then the object value will not be checked and all thread destruction callbacks with the function pointer f_destroymt will be removed.
+- callback The callback function to remove.
+If None then all thread destruction callback functions added with the given user-defined object value will be removed. - data The object value that the callback was added with.
+If None, then the object value will not be checked and all thread destruction callbacks with the function callback will be removed.